Nelarius/wrenpp/README.md

 );
 ```

-We used the class name `Foo` as the argument `variable`, because we were calling a static method.
-Normally you would use the variable name that the instance was stored in.
-The signature must be specified, because Wren supports function overloading by arity.
+`module` will be `"main"`, if you're not in an imported module. `variable` should contain the variable name of the object that you want to call the method on.
+Note that you use the class name when the method is static.
+The signature of the method has to be specified, because Wren supports function overloading by arity (overloading by the number of arguments).

 ## Accessing C++ from Wren

 ## Customize module loading